Parth27/savitar/README.md

 * Now, using savitar, again ask them to make the decision for the other job profile.
 Again, record the time.
 * Now compare both the times.

-* Repeat this experiment with more number of jobs and for more number of people.
+* Repeat this experiment with sets of more number of jobs and for more number of people.
 * Analyse and compare the timing data statistically to verify the hypothesis.